Aerosand/aerosand.github.io/content/docs/ofsp/01_introduction.md

  {{% /steps %}}

-> [!note] Each section is explained with detailed code and operations.
+> [!NOTE] Each section is explained with detailed code and operations.
 >

 ## 3. Environment and Tools